WildAid/wildaid.github.io/_posts/build_charts/2020-06-12-Create-Compliance.md

 1. On your dashboard, mouse over the chart until you see the ellipses.
 Click on the ellipses and select "Embed Chart":
 <img src="/assets/images/ClickBCEmbedMenu.png" style="border:1px solid black" width="100%"><BR><BR>

-1. Click "Authenticated" and copy the Chart ID for this chart
+1. Select the "Authenticated" section, and make sure "Enabled authenticated access" is set to "ON", and copy the Chart ID:
 <img src="/assets/images/CopyBDChart.png" style="border:1px solid black" width="100%"><BR><BR>

+1. Select "Close" to close the "Embed Chart" window.<BR><BR>

 1. Paste the Chart ID into your web application's src/config.js file under "boardings-count-chart".<BR><BR><BR><BR>